 In order to avoid injuries during mating, disconnecting and installing cables, it is recommended to wear protective gloves.
+When placing the cables in the cable harness and/or in the vehicle, no loop or similar must occur.

 4. Mechanical and Thermal Loads